jina-ai/finetuner/CONTRIBUTING.md

 1. Update code in the Google Colab.
 2. Download into `docs/notebooks/` folder.
-3. cd into `docs` folder, run `make notebooks` and run `make dirhtml` to see output locally.
+3. cd into `docs` folder, run `make notebook` and run `make dirhtml` to see output locally.

-Only members of the team has the permission to modify the notebook.
+Only members of the team have the permissions to modify the notebook.

 ## Releases